-There are penalties if the trust or estate fails to file the return on time or pay the tax when due, including the possibility of imprisonment of the nominated officer.
-Interest is also charged if the trust or estate does not pay the tax on time.
+There are penalties if you fail to file the return on time or pay the tax when due, including the possibility of imprisonment.
+Interest is also charged if you do not pay the tax on time.

 How To Complete the Return